maneesh29s/digital-garden-notes/HPC/nvidia_cub.md

 [Github repo](https://github.com/NVIDIA/cub)

-reusable software components for every layer of the CUDA programming mode
+Reusable software components for every layer of the CUDA programming mode

 When working with GPUs, CPU creates a queue of operations to be run on GPU